Marketing analytics is the process of comprising data and technologies to establish trackable metrics and data-driven marketing activities.

 - Isolated environments: The new technologies were typically deployed in isolations and the result was a huge set of tools and platforms of disconnected data environments.

 Marketers would have to implement several tools and platforms to monitor all the data sources (Google Analytics, Social Media tools, SEO tools, CRM platform, Automation platform, etc.).

 This would require several resources including talents, API integration, IT capabilities, and multiple data aggregations.

-Data Discrepancies: There were be always instability and mismatching results coming from the different platforms.
+Data Discrepancies: There will be always instability and mismatching results coming from different platforms.

-For instances, comparing Google Analytics and Facebook conversions will reveal a big difference since they use different tracking.
+For instance, comparing Google Analytics and Facebook conversions will reveal a big difference since they use different tracking.

 At the end of the day, you will be facing the issue of which data source is the most reliable for making a decision?

 - Customization: Each business has its own technology stack and infrastructure.
 Connecting Sales data with online data is sometimes one of the biggest challenges for marketers.

 Your company could be using SalesForce for offline data while you are using several tools for online data.

 Combining these resources in one source for analysis could be expensive for SMEs who cannot afford the cost of enterprise clouds or solutions.